ellamkoch/fem-accordion/README.md

   padding: 0 1rem 1rem;
 }

+#### After Presentation Updates
+Learned during the presentation with Ulises that hover styles are not for mobile.
+Decided I would take a second look at the styles of the page to try and update them a lil bit more so it was closer to the design from Front End Mentor.
+Moved the hover to the desktop styles, removed some padding and margins in some areas such as the hr to make the question heading more aligned in the cells.
+Tried to put in comments for the ones I adjusted after the fact.
+Also made the font size a lil bigger on the faq__title a lil bigger for the mobile side.

 ### Continued development
 In future projects, I want to:
 -Add keyboard navigation (using aria-expanded and Enter/Space keys)